Tuminha/PyTorch-Capstone-Project/projects/01_diabetes_tabular/README.md

 ## Problem Statement & Success Metrics

 ### Problem
-Predict the presence of diabetes (binary classification) from health factors including BMI, age, exercise habits, and other demographic/clinical variables.
+Predict diabetes status (**trinary classification**: No Diabetes, Prediabetes, Diabetes) from health factors including BMI, age, exercise habits, and other demographic/clinical variables.

 ### Questions to Explore
-- Which health factors are most predictive of diabetes?
+- Which health factors are most predictive of diabetes status?
-- Can we achieve acceptable screening performance (high recall for positive class)?
+- Can we achieve acceptable screening performance across all three classes?
 - How do classical baselines compare to a neural network?
+- How to handle severe class imbalance (84% vs 14% vs 2%)?

 ### Success Metrics
-- **Primary:** ROC-AUC ≥ 0.75
+- **Primary:** Macro-averaged F1-score ≥ 0.60
-- **Secondary:** F1-score for positive class ≥ 0.60
+- **Secondary:** Weighted ROC-AUC ≥ 0.75 (multi-class)
+- **Per-class Performance:** Focus on minority classes (Prediabetes, Diabetes)
 - **Interpretability:** Feature importance analysis

 ---